Narayanan42/marl-robotics-warehouse/README.md

 - `ippo.yaml`: Independent PPO with decentralized critics
 - `maa2c.yaml`: Multi-Agent A2C with centralized critic
 - `ia2c.yaml`: Independent A2C with decentralized critics

-Environment configuration is in `src/config/envs/gymma.yaml` with RWARE-specific settings.